Dahomey: Domestic

 The domestic economy largely focused on agriculture and crafts for local consumption.
 Until the development of palm oil, very little agricultural or craft goods were traded outside of the kingdom.
 Markets served a key role in the kingdom and were organized around a rotating cycle of four days with a different market each day (the market type for the day was religiously sanctioned).
 Agriculture work was largely decentralized and done by most families.
 With the expansion of the kingdom, agricultural plantations began to be a common agricultural method in the kingdom.
 Craftwork was largely dominated by a formal guild system.
-Several wealthy citizens stored their cowrie wealth in a building called akueho (cowrie huts) located in the compounds of their houses.
-Such cowrie huts were designed to protect the cowries from fire and theft.
-Iroko argues that this was a form of banking in Dahomey because the owners of such akueho houses regularly kept the deposits of others in the storehouse which they used as a form of loans to 3rd parties.
-Guyer and Stiansen on the other hand, are skeptical of Iroko's theory.